Apr 12th 2026

 Engineering a Cat Tree That Won't Wobble

 Stability is determined by the center of gravity and the width of the base.
 A heavy duty cat tree must feature a base footprint of at least 24 inches by 24 inches to prevent lateral tipping during an aggressive leap.
 Natural materials like those in our Premium III Cedar Collection provide a natural wood cat tree aesthetic that is also rot-resistant and structurally superior to hollow-core towers.
 This weight ensures the unit remains stationary on both hard floors and carpeted surfaces.
+The 75" Cathedral XXL Giant Cat Tower Gym is a strong example — at this height, base engineering is everything.

 Hardware and Joinery: The Final Check